ros-sports/rqt_image_overlay-docs/creating-a-layer.rst

 Creating a Layer
 ################

-In this tutorial, you will create a layer that draws a `geometry_msgs::Point`_ that is being published on a topic, onto an image.
-The instructions are very similar to the `Creating and Using Plugins (C++)`_ tutorial.
+In this tutorial, you will create a layer that draws a published `geometry_msgs::Point`_ onto a published image.
+The instructions are similar to the `Creating and Using Plugins (C++)`_ tutorial.

 1. Create a Package
 *******************